-Users must have the View and the Create Reports and Charts role assigned to view your shared reports.
+Users must have the View and the Create Reports and Dashboards role assigned to view your shared reports.

-Reports that are shared are marked in the list as "You are sharing."
-Reports that have been shared by other users are marked as "Shared by username."
+Reports that are shared are marked in the list as "shared by you."
+Reports that have been shared by other users are marked as "shared by username."